-4.10 The Board will, at future meetings, receive reports detailing further statistical information received from Police Scotland and other partners as well as the outcome of a pre-consultation survey with key stakeholders and a report from the Licensing Forum.
+4.10 The Licensing Board have received reports detailing further statistical information received from Police Scotland and other partners as well as the outcome of a pre-consultation survey with key stakeholders and a report from the Licensing Forum.
 Having considered all this information, they will progress with identifying a locality or localities where they consider there to be overprovision and thereafter consult with the relevant parties.